 That’s a huge question, I know.
 Before you answer, let me narrow down your options.

 For most ecommerce businesses, it’s the ad account.
-And that dependency on paid media creates an ugly catch-22: an addictive, codependent cycle littered with lower and lower returns.
+And that dependency on paid marketing activities creates an ugly catch-22, a codependent cycle littered with lower and lower returns.

 How do you break free?